 The Great Questions of Life are questions that can unite people across all spiritual traditions.
 Within the streams of of what Jesus started I find amazing treasures from East to West from Ancient to Postmodern, from orthodox to heterodox, from the official histories and the oral traditions of the faith.

-We also owe a debt of gratitude to those Church Fathers whose work won them the label of “heretic,” yet whose contributions also carried vital elements of truth and understanding – elements that would be re-discovered and championed by later generations of orthodox believers, once the heat of those earlier conflicts had past.
-This number would include early figures like Origen, and Marcion; John Cassian and Gregory Palamas in the East; and in the West, Morgan of Wales, Francis of Assisi, Meister Eckhart and Gilbert Shaw.
-All worth a visit.
-And all influences on the growth of my own faith and understanding.
+We also owe a debt of gratitude to those whose work won them the label of “heretic.”
+With the light of hindsight we can see that their contributions also carried vital elements of truth and understanding – elements which would be re-discovered and championed by later generations of orthodox believers, once the heat of those earlier conflicts had past.
+This number would include early figures like Origen, Marcion, John Cassian and Gregory Palamas in the East; and in the West, Morgan of Wales, Francis of Assisi, Meister Eckhart, Giordano Bruno and Gilbert Shaw.
+All are well worth a visit if you have a moment.
+And all have helped to shape my own faith and understanding.

-These are the streams you will find running through all the following posts and podcasts.
+These are the streams you will find running through my teachings from the Christian tradition.
 I hope you will enjoy with me this river of many streams!